Dhone Junction railway station

 Dhone Junction railway station (station code: DHNE) is the primary railway station serving Dhone in Andhra Pradesh, India.
 The station falls under the jurisdiction of Guntakal division of South Coast Railways.
-It is a biggest railway junction in Kurnool district, Andhra Pradesh.
-The station has three platforms.
+It is a biggest railway junction in Nandyal district, Andhra Pradesh.
+The station has five platforms.
 The station is situated at junction of three lines branching towards Guntur, Kacheguda and Guntakal.

 Classification

 Dhone Junction railway station is classified as a B–category station in the Guntakal railway division.